huggingface/lerobot/examples/11_use_moss.md

 3. We provided an environment as argument with `env=moss_real`.
 This loads configurations from [`lerobot/configs/env/moss_real.yaml`](../lerobot/configs/env/moss_real.yaml).
 4. We provided `device=cuda` since we are training on a Nvidia GPU, but you can also use `device=mps` if you are using a Mac with Apple silicon, or `device=cpu` otherwise.
 5. We provided `wandb.enable=true` to use [Weights and Biases](https://docs.wandb.ai/quickstart) for visualizing training plots.
 This is optional but if you use it, make sure you are logged in by running `wandb login`.
-6. We added `DATA_DIR=data` to access your dataset stored in your local `data` directory.
-If you dont provide `DATA_DIR`, your dataset will be downloaded from Hugging Face hub to your cache folder `$HOME/.cache/hugginface`.
-In future versions of `lerobot`, both directories will be in sync.

 Training should take several hours.
 You will find checkpoints in `outputs/train/act_moss_test/checkpoints`.